Police respond to incident on railway and crashes cause partial road closures in Sussex

 Trains between these stations will be delayed until approximately 10am.

-Network Rail are also carrying out planned engineering works this weekend on parts of the network to maintain and improve the railway.
+Network Rail is also carrying out planned engineering works this weekend on parts of the network to maintain and improve the railway.
 Buses will replace trains between Three Bridges and Brighton / Lewes.

 Two crashes have been reported on Sussex roads as of 9.30am.